 Bedroom 2: With zip and link kingsize bed (can be 2ft 6in twin beds on request).

 Bathroom: With shower over bath, toilet and heated towel rail.

-Economy 7 heating, electricity, bed linen and towels included.
+Economy 7 heating, electricity, bed linen, towels and Wi-Fi included.
 Initial logs for open fire included.